-Option only appears if your user login is associated to more than one OneVue account.
+The account selection option only appears if your user login is associated with more than one OneVue account.

 Set Transmitter into Bluetooth discoverable mode.

-From the Transmitter's front panel, press and release the Bluetooth pairing button.
-Transmitter is discoverable for the next two minutes (Power LED is illuminated and Transmit LED flashes).
+From the Transmitter front panel, press and release the Bluetooth pairing button.
+The Transmitter is discoverable for the next two minutes (Power LED is illuminated and Transmit LED flashes).

-If Transmitter is not listed, select the app Refresh icon.
+If the Transmitter is not listed, select the app Refresh icon.

 Verify its factory specifications.